 Yet many expats in Mexico, upon arriving to their own host country do just that.
 Many reject the notion that not learning the language of the country they happen to live in as a bit rude.
 What’s worse, not speaking Spanish cuts them off from friendships that would be just as gratifying now as they were when they were that 18 year-old on a Europass.

 Maybe one of the things that discourages adult expats is the idea that to make native friends they will have to be fluent.
 Fluency does require concentrated effort and time.
 Understandably, it’s harder to bear down on a challenging goal when you may not see an appreciable pay-off for several years.
 If you can get by in a restaurant or taxi, the effort of learning a second language is tempting to wave off if you believe it will take years.

-However, by taking certain steps, you can shorten the time it takes to make native friends while you’re coming up to speed on Spanish.
-It worked for me.
+By taking certain steps, you can shorten the time it takes to make native friends while you’re coming up to speed on Spanish.
+They worked for me.
 It could work for you too.

 I think with a little modification, this might work.

 Three years ago, before I moved to Mexico, I decided to start attending Spanish practice groups in the U.S. Made up almost entirely of Americans, my practice group created a safe zone when I was trying to learn Spanish again after 35 years of nary a word.

 Seeing and failing miserably linguistically in front of the same people week after week creates a bond.
 We became good friends.

 By sticking with the Denver practice group for about a year, week after week, I arrived to Mexico with a reborn although still fumbling command of the language.
 Though not near fluent enough for spending an evening with a native speaker, the most important benefit was that it made me comfortable with my imperfection.